Voter Registration in New Mexico

 There are a few basic requirements you must meet in order to be eligible to vote in the United States and to register in New Mexico:

 - You must be 18 years old by Election Day.

 - You must be a resident of New Mexico.

 - You must not have been judged mentally unfit.

-Few things in life may be free, but registering to vote is.
 If you intend to vote in an upcoming election, you must register to vote at least 28 days before the event.

 You must submit your NM voter registration information at least 28 days before an election.
 Your registration will be accepted until the Friday following the official deadline, but it must be dated or postmarked at least 28 days before the election.

 If you are from NM and stationed outside of the state in the military (or as a military dependent) or living overseas, you can register to vote through the Federal Voter Assistance Programwebsite.
 You will need to download a Voter Registration and Absentee Ballot Request Federal Post Card Application (Form 76).

 You will need a driver's license or NM ID card to complete the online application.
 The application also acts as a request for a ballot, so you do not have to complete a separate step for that.

 The county clerk's office will also send you a waiver of secrecy form, which you must sign and submit.